-The Insurance Reserve is subject to a formal annual review which considers the adequacy of the reserve, any release that may be possible from the reserve and the impact on future member premiums.
-The recommendations in the review are subject to approval by the Group Executive, Finance and Operations.
+The Insurance Reserve is subject to a formal annual review which considers the adequacy of the reserve, any release that may be possible from the reserve and the impact on future er premiums.
+The recomme subject to approval by the Group Executive, Finance and Operations.
 The Insurance Reserve Policy itself is reviewed every two years.